How to prepare for incubating and raising baby chicks: five things to consider.

 Question 2: are you prepared for brooding your chicks?

 Those tiny balls of fluff soon grow.
 Within a few days they have started to grow wing feathers and within a week, they'll be experimenting with flying.
-They don't fly far, or for long - but they will, eventually, fly out of your brooder.
+They don't fly far, or for long but they will, eventually, fly out of your brooder.

-If you have several chicks at once you'll discover that within three weeks (at most) they will have outgrown the brooder which you thought would last them for at least a couple of months.
+If you have several chicks at once you'll discover that within three weeks (at most) they will have outgrown the first stage brooder which you thought would last them for at least a couple of months.

 And they can't safely go outside until they're a minimum of eight weeks old.
 Depending on breed and weather, it can be closer to eleven weeks.